19hours/sg-statutes/Acts/Companies Act.md

 Contents of Annual Return

-1. The annual return under section 197(1) shall consist of the summary of return and the main return.
+1. The annual return under section 197(1) shall contain the following particulars:

-[5/2004; 5/2005; 21/2005]

-2. The summary of return shall contain the following particulars:

-(a) the name of the company and its registration number;
+(a) the name of the company;

+(b) the registration number of the company;

-(b) the address of the registered office of the company;
+(c) the address of the registered office of the company;

-(c) in a case in which the register of members is kept elsewhere than at the registered office, the address of the place where it is kept;
+(d) in a case in which the register of members is kept elsewhere than at the registered office, the address of the place where it is kept;

-(d) particulars of the total amount of indebtedness of the company as at the date of the summary of return in respect of all charges which are required to be registered with the Registrar;
+(e) particulars of the amount of indebtedness of the company as at the relevant date in respect of all charges which are required to be registered with the Registrar, and a list of all registered charges of the company;

-(e) a summary of the share capital and shares of the company, specifying —
+(f) a summary of the share capital and shares of the company, specifying —

 (i) the amount of the share capital of the company and the types of shares in which it is divided;